algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Application improvement**

-The application software is not at its final states and could be improve in many ways. \
+The application software is not in its final state and could be improved in many ways. \
-However, the team was specially ask to only work on the product's software which doesn't include the application.
+However, the team was specially asked to only work on the product's software which doesn't include the application.
 It would be done by the company's client and not by the school's team.

 #### ➭ **Market analysis**

-The market analysis is not to be define, it was already done by the company's client. \
+The market analysis is not to be defined, it was already done by the company's client. \
-Moreover, this doesn't feat the SportShield project's requirements given at the beginning of it.
+Moreover, this doesn't fit the SportShield project's requirements given at the beginning of it.

 #### ➭ **Refurbish hardware**

-The hardware should be refurbish as it is not exactly corresponding to the project.
-It posses some problems in a lot of aspects and or not optimal. \
+The hardware should be refurbished as it does not exactly correspond to the project.
+It poses some problems in a lot of aspects and or is not optimal. \
-For example, the electro-magnet consumes way too much energy for the battery and can not be deacticate with the actual layout. \
+For example, the electro-magnet consumes way too much energy for the battery and can not be deactivate with the actual layout. \
 However, the team was precisely asked to focus only on the software, the research and purchase of better hardware are consequently not our task.

 ### Timeline